Municipal Refuse in Thomas Township is provided by Mid-Michigan Waste Authority.

 Large items, such as root balls and stumps, are not accepted as yard waste or trash.
 Contact a commercial landscape or tree removal service for disposal.

-For information on your garbage pick up service and for special refuse programs and times please visit the MMWA site below:
+For more information on your garbage pick up service, special refuse programs, recycling and more please visit the MMWA website.